jmsdsouzaPhD/GWDALI/docs/index.rst

 GWDALI Software
 =================================

-A software developed to perform parameter estimations of gravitational waves from compact objects coalescence (CBC) via Gaussian and Beyond-Gaussian approximation of GW likelihood.
-The Gaussian approximation is the related to Fisher Matrix, from which it is direct to compute the covariance matrix by inverting the Fisher Matrix **[1]**.
-GWDALI also deals with not-so-infrequent case of Fisher Matrix with zero-determinant.
-The Beyond-Gaussian approach uses the `Derivative Approximation for LIkelihoods <https://arxiv.org/abs/1401.6892>`_ (DALI) algorithm proposed in **[2]** and applied to gravitational waves in **[3]** whose model parameter uncertainties are estimated via Monte Carlo sampling but less costly than using the GW likelihood with no approximation.
+Software developed to perform parameter estimations of gravitational waves from compact objects coalescence (CBC) via Gaussian and Beyond-Gaussian approximation of GW likelihood.
+The Gaussian approximation is related to Fisher Matrix, from which it is direct to compute the covariance matrix by inverting the Fisher Matrix **[1]**.
+GWDALI also deals with the not-so-infrequent cases of Fisher Matrix with zero-determinant.
+The Beyond-Gaussian approach uses the `Derivative Approximation for LIkelihoods <https://arxiv.org/abs/1401.6892>`_ (DALI) algorithm proposed in **[2]** and applied to gravitational waves in **[3]**, whose model parameter uncertainties are estimated via Monte Carlo sampling but less costly than using the GW likelihood with no approximation.

 Installation
 ---------